Sobolev space theory and H\"older estimates for the stochastic partial differential equations on conic and polygonal domains

 in the sense of distributions on $\cD$.
 Then Lemma \ref{main est3} and the facts that $\bK^{\infty}_c(\cD)$ is dense in $L_p(\Omega;K^0_{p,\theta+2-p,\Theta+2-p}(\cD))$ and $\|u_0\|_{\bU^0_{p,\theta,\Theta}(\cD)}\le \|u_0\|_{L_p(\Omega;K^0_{p,\theta+2-p,\Theta+2-p}(\cD))}$ confirm $v_1\in \cK^0_{p,\theta,\Theta}(\cD,T)$.
 Similarly, $v_2$ satisfies

 in the sense of distributions on $\cD$ with zero initial condition and Lemma \ref{main est1} leads us to have $v_2\in \cK^0_{p,\theta,\Theta}(\cD,T)$.
 The fact that $v_3$ satisfies

-in the sense of distributions on $\cD$ with zero initial condition can be proved by the same way in the proof of \cite[Lemma 3.11]{CKLL 2018}, which is also based on the representation formula.
+in the sense of distributions on $\cD$ with zero initial condition can be proved by the same way in the proof of \cite[Lemma 3.11]{CKLL 2018}, which deals with the case $d=2$.
 Then Lemma \ref{main est2} gives $v_2\in \cK^0_{p,\theta,\Theta}(\cD,T)$.
+Hence, $u=v_1+v_2+v_3$ satisfies the assertions and the lemma is proved. \end{proof}